Two Weeks’ Notice Resignation Letter (14 Examples & Samples)

 Can you resign without giving notice?

 Yes.
-You are not obligated to resign with the notice under any State or federal laws.
+You are not obligated to resign with notice under any state or federal law.
 However, it is considered common courtesy and professional to do so.

 Can you use vacation time for two weeks’ notice?